 The Office of Continuing Education, School of Medicine, University of Missouri is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The Office of Continuing Education, School of Medicine, University of Missouri designates this live educational activity for a maximum of 1 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim the credit commensurate with the extent of their participation in the activity.

 University of Missouri Sinclair School of Nursing is approved as a provider of nursing continuing professional development by the Midwest Multistate Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 Midwest Multistate Division Provider Number MO1022-6.
 Up to 1.0 contact hour will be awarded to all individuals who attend the entire session and complete the evaluation.

-Sunflower Project ECHO: Preventative Health
+Sunflower Project ECHO: Behavioral Health and Addiction

 We invite you to attend this series, which will focus on: